Dunton Wayletts: Schools

 Dunton's first known school was a dame school which opened in 1836.
 In 1843 a National School was built in Lower Dunton Road on a site granted by King's College, Cambridge.
 The school had two rooms to accommodate some fifty children.
 In 1929 Dunton School was sold by Essex County Council and became a private dwelling.
 During the Second World War, the Home Guard occupied the building.

 After the war a new council school was built partly to accommodate the growing number of children from the new Dunton Plotlands estate.
 The school closed in 1977 due to declining attendance.

 Dunton Poor Law labour colony

 In 1904 the Poplar Board of Guardians acquired Sumpners Farm, Dunton as a 130-acre labour colony for 110 men who were transferred from Poplar Workhouse in East London.
 This was the first Poor Law labour colony in England.
 It closed in 1935.

 Dunton Plotlands

 The Dunton Plotlands were smallholdings which became popular with East Enders moving out of London.
 Much of the Plotlands area was compulsorily purchased for the Southfields Industrial Estate.
+However a small part was saved and is now located within the Langdon Nature Reserve.